Prohibition in the United States: Bootlegging and hoarding old supplies

 After the Eighteenth Amendment became law, bootlegging became widespread.
 In the first six months of 1920, the federal government opened 7,291 cases for Volstead Act violations.
 In the first complete fiscal year (1921), the number of cases violating the Volstead Act jumped to 29,114 violations and would rise dramatically over the next thirteen years.
+By 1923 purveyors of moonshine in Chicago often smuggled alcohol inside hollowed-out loaves of rye bread, leading the newspaper exposé to jocularly dub them "dough-runners".

 Grape juice was not restricted by Prohibition, even though if it was allowed to sit for sixty days it would ferment and turn to wine with a twelve percent alcohol content.
 Many people took advantage of this as grape juice output quadrupled during the Prohibition era.

 To prevent bootleggers from using industrial ethyl alcohol to produce illegal beverages, the federal government ordered the denaturation of industrial alcohols, meaning they must include additives to make them unpalatable or poisonous.
 In response, bootleggers hired chemists who successfully removed the additives from the alcohol to make it drinkable.
 As a response, the Treasury Department required manufacturers to add more deadly poisons, including the particularly deadly combination referred to (incorrectly) as "methyl alcohol": 4 parts methanol, 2.25 parts pyridine base, and 0.5 parts benzene per 100 parts ethyl alcohol.

 New York City medical examiners prominently opposed these policies because of the danger to human life.
 As many as 10,000 people died from drinking denatured alcohol before Prohibition ended.
 New York City medical examiner Charles Norris believed the government took responsibility for murder when they knew the poison was not deterring consumption and they continued to poison industrial alcohol (which would be used in drinking alcohol) anyway.
 Norris remarked: "The government knows it is not stopping drinking by putting poison in alcohol ...
 [Y]et it continues its poisoning processes, heedless of the fact that people determined to drink are daily absorbing that poison.
 Knowing this to be true, the United States government must be charged with the moral responsibility for the deaths that poisoned liquor causes, although it cannot be held legally responsible."